-We read the study and of course, that wasn’t what they found.
-The headlines have been wildly exaggerated and the study in question has a number of shortcomings.
+We read the study and of course, that wasn’t what researchers found.
+The headlines have been wildly exaggerated and the research in question has a number of shortcomings.

 Most studies investigating the effects of different types of diet include a large number of participants; hundreds, if not thousands or even tens of thousands.
 This study looked at 40 children of which just six individuals were vegan.